Best RAM for Ryzen 7 9800X3D in 2025: our top picks tested

 The performance and efficiency of your system can vary greatly depending on the RAM speed and capacity.
 There are two main variables to look for: the clock speed and latency.
 You’ll find plenty of RAM sticks with CL30, CL32, and CL36; this is the latency of the RAM, and the lower it is, the better.

-So, you might be wondering if a 6600MHz CL32 DDR5 RAM would have better performance than a 6000MHz CL30 DDR5 RAM, and the answer is that they'll most likely have similar performance because the lower latency and higher clock speed for the respective memory sticks would even each other out.
+So, you might be wondering if a 6600MT/s CL32 DDR5 RAM would have better performance than a 6000MHz CL30 DDR5 RAM, and the answer is that they’ll most likely have similar performance because the lower latency and higher clock speed for the respective memory sticks would even each other out.

-That being said, RAM is standardized, and any kit should work with the current world's best gaming processor, the Ryzen 7 9800X3D, but generally, 6000 MT/s is considered to be the sweet spot for the Ryzen 9 9800X3D.
-Besides that, memory profiles like AMD Expo and Intel X.M.P are also part of the equation but work with processors.
+That being said, RAM is standardized, and any kit should work with the current world’s best gaming processor, the Ryzen 7 9800X3D, but generally, 6000 MT/s is considered to be the sweet spot for the Ryzen 9 9800X3D.
+Besides that, memory profiles like AMD Expo and Intel X.M.P. are also part of the equation, but work with processors.

+The only compatibility factor you need to consider is whether the motherboard can support the RAM, and for that, the best way to go about it is to check the QVL list of your board and select an approved memory kit.
 So, for the Ryzen 7 9800X3D, we selected two RAM kits we reviewed and even used one with the 9800X3D when we were testing it.
 We also included one more affordable option to cater to those operating on a budget, based on our research.

 Products at a glance